Charter schools in the United States: Caroline Hoxby studies

-A 2000 paper by Caroline Hoxby found that charter school students do better than public school students, although this advantage was found only "among white non-Hispanics, males, and students who have a parent with at least a high school diploma".
-Hoxby released a follow up paper in 2004 with Jonah Rockoff, assistant professor of economics and finance at the Columbia Graduate School of Business, claiming to have again found that charter school students do better than public school students.
+A 2000 paper by Caroline Hoxby found that certain charter school students did better than public school students, although this advantage was found only "among white non-Hispanics, males, and students who have a parent with at least a high school diploma".

+Hoxby released a follow-up paper in 2004 with Jonah Rockoff, assistant professor of economics and finance at the Columbia Graduate School of Business, claiming to have again found that charter school students did better than public school students.
 This second study compared charter school students "to the schools that their students would most likely otherwise attend: the nearest regular public school with a similar racial composition."
 It reported that the students in charter schools performed better in both math and reading.
 It also reported that the longer the charter school had been in operation, the more favorably its students compared.

-Criticism

 The paper was the subject of controversy in 2005 when Princeton assistant professor Jesse Rothstein was unable to replicate her results.
 Hoxby's methodology in this study has also been criticized by Lawrence Mishel, who argued that Hoxby's "assessment of school outcomes is based on the share of students who are proficient at reading or math but not the average test score of the students.
 That's like knowing the poverty rate but not the average income of a community—useful but incomplete."
 How representative the study is has also been criticized, as the study is only of students in Chicago.